Dzone11/MongoDB-MLOps/README.md

 ### The whole credit goes to Sunny Savita and ineuron team.
-- The CI pipline is not runnning as i was not able to publish the package to PyPi as they are not currenlty not taking in new registrations.
+- The CI pipline is not runnning as i was not able to publish the package to PyPi as they are not currenlty taking in new registrations.
 - I was not able to get the credentials for the same.